 Beth Bond Memorial Book Club

-We are currently reading Braiding Sweetgrass by Robin Wall Kimmerer.
+We are just finished reading Braiding Sweetgrass by Robin Wall Kimmerer.
 Registration is closed, but you can view the recordings and slides below!

 About the author: